coursweb/typographie/60-variable-fonts.md

 ### Les cinq axes standard

-Selon la spécification OpenType Font Variations, qui a standardisé les fontes variables, il existe cinq axes standard (registered axes):
+Les variations des fontes variables opèrent dans des espaces nommés "axes".
+La spécification OpenType a défini cinq axes standard (*registered axes*) pouvant être utilisés:

-- **Weight `<wght>`** : "Adjust the style from lighter to bolder in typographic color, by varying stroke weights, spacing and kerning, and other aspects of the type."
-Norme: "a value of 100 is thin, 400 is regular, 800 is extra bold"
+- **Weight `<wght>`** : C'est la "graisse" de la fonte.
+Elle permet d'ajuster le style en passant du fin au gras, en variant l'épasseur des traits, l'espacement, le kerning, et d'autres aspects de la fonte.
+La norme: une valeur de 100 est très légère (*thin*), 400 correspond au "*regular*", et 800 est un *extra-bold*.
 - **Width `<wdth>`** : "Adjust the style from narrower to wider, by varying the proportions of counters, strokes, spacing and kerning, and other aspects of the type.
 This typically changes the typographic color in a subtle way, and so may be used in conjunction with Width and Grade axes."
-Norme: "100 is normal width, 200 is double-width, 50 is half-width"
+Norme: 100 est la largeur normale, 200 une largeur double, 50 une demi-largeur.
 - **Italic `<ital>`** : "Adjust the style from roman to italic.
 This can be provided as a continuous range within a single font file, like most axes, or as a toggle between two roman and italic files that form a family as a pair."
 Norme: "0 means roman letters and 1 means italic forms".
 - **Slant `<slnt>`** : "Adjust the style from upright to slanted, also known to typographers as an 'oblique' style."
 Norme: "the value sets the slant angle in degrees".
 - **Optical size `<opsz>`** : "Adapt the style to specific text sizes.
 At smaller sizes, letters typically become optimized for more legibility.
 At larger sizes, optimized for headlines, with more extreme weights and widths."
 Norme: "the value sets a point size that the design can respond to".